aarondallarosa/Multi-Effect-Pedal/README.md

 **Overdrive**
 ![Image](Waveforms/Overdrive_Waveform.png)
 Overdrive effect waveforms.
-The top trace is the clean input, and the bottom trace is the driven output.
+The top waveform is the driven output, and the bottom is the clean intput.
 The overdrive alters the waveform’s shape, adding harmonic content and increasing amplitude for a saturated sound.

 **Tremolo**